AysunSoylu/Sport-Center/README.md

 # SPORT CENTER
-In this project, the POWERFULL business, which is a sports center, has been introduced.
-A website belonging to this business has been designed.
-Within the website, areas such as a home page, classes, trainers, reviews have been designed, and there are also areas to calculate BMI.
-Users can access all information about this business by using this site.
+In this project, the POWERFULL sports center has been introduced through a fully designed website.
+The website includes sections such as the home page, classes, trainers, and reviews, as well as a BMI calculator.
+Users can access all the information related to this business using the site.
+Additionally, the website has been made fully responsive, with specific adjustments for screens as small as 576px to ensure a seamless experience on various devices.

 # How does the site work?
 You can access the live view of the site by running the live link in the readme.md file.